Brazil prosecutor seeks halt of Vale nickel mine

 The mine suspension is part of a lawsuit that the prosecutors have filed against Vale, the Para-state environmental secretariat and Brazil’s Indian affairs foundation on behalf of the Xikrin and Kayapó tribes, the prosecutors said on their website.

+Vale’s Rio de Janeiro press office said in a statement that the company has yet to be informed of the lawsuit.
+Onça Puma is properly licensed, Vale said, adding that it has not been informed of any suspension of its Onca Puma license or failure to meet the license’s requirements.

 Vale is the world’s second-largest producer of nickel, a product primarily used to protect steel from corrosion.
 Its $2.65 billion Onça Puma mine began full operations in the third quarter of 2011 and is still at a start-up phase.
-In the first quarter of 2012, it produced 4,000 metric tonnes (4,409.2 tons), or 6.3 percent of Vale’s output.
+In the first quarter of 2012, it produced 4,000 tonnes, or 6.3 percent of Vale’s output.

-Prosecutors allege that Vale has failed to provide compensation to the Indian groups or mitigate the impact of the mine on their communities for the two years the project has been in operation, the statement said.
+Prosecutors allege that Vale has failed to provide compensation to the tribes or mitigate the impact of the mine on their communities for the two years the project has been in operation, the statement said.

 Vale, they allege, should not have received a license to operate the mine in Ourolandia do Norte, Brazil, because it has failed to meet these conditions which were set out in the preliminary license for the mine.